usnistgov/NetSimulyzer-ns3-module/doc/source/numeric-data-categories.rst

 The ``CategoryValueSeries`` plots a numeric value (x-axis) to a String value (y-axis).
-It is useful for tracking the state of an Application or some other model.
+It is useful for tracking the state of an application or some other model.

 A list of Strings to populate the y-axis may be provided at creation time, or provided later to ``YAxis``.